 - Provides technology and analysis to maximizes coverage of key proteomes required for discovery

 - Quantitative protein analysis methods including mass spectrometry and development of new technologies

 - Provides consultation to basic, clinical, and translational research teams regarding the feasibility, design, and costs of projects using metabolomics technologies (including mass spec and NMR-based metabolomics);

-- Customizes metabolic approaches based on specific research projects/questions: ranging from simple assays to high-throughput approaches such as global metabolic profiling and stable isotope-13C, 15N-labeled on a wide variety of sample types;
+- Provides metabolomics approaches based on specific research projects/questions: ranging from simple assays to high-throughput approaches such as global metabolic profiling and stable isotope-13C, 15N-labeled on a wide variety of sample types;

-- Provides extensive data analysis and suggest options for subsequent steps towards clinical implementation.
+- Provides extensive data analysis and suggests options for subsequent steps towards clinical implementation.

 410-955-9297 | email@example.com